ShidoSetsuna/SimpleAutoClicker/README.md

 - **Start and Stop Buttons:**
 Control the automation through the GUI or the Enter key to start, and the Esc key to immediately stop. (although the Esc to stop seems to be rather broken..)
 - **Add Click Button**
-INSANE NEW FEATURE, Yes, believe it or not, you can now add MULITPLE for action buttons CRAZY RIGHT?!?!
-BUT HOLD ON THERES MORE!
+INSANE NEW FEATURE, Yes, believe it or not, you can now add MULITPLE action buttons CRAZY RIGHT?!?!
+BUT HOLD ON, THERES MORE!
 YES, THATS RIGHT.
 YOU CAN DELETE AN ACTION BUTTON BY RIGHT CLICKING ON IT!

 Jokes aside, I hope at least one person finds this helpful.
 Oh and a quick note, of course even though I call these buttons click buttons or whatever each button can be used as a hold of course.
 You just still need to manually set it because I haven't made a system for it YET.